Thomas W E Budge, teacher, therapist and author using Hypnosis, NLP and Life Coaching

-Hypnosis Guild of Southern Africa, a non-profit academy for practising hypnotherapists.
+Hypnosis Guild of Southern Africa, a non-profit academy for professional hypnotherapists.

-The majority of us are beings without malice, just trying to find meaning, purpose and a livelihood in an overcrowded, overstretched world.
+The majority of us are beings having little malice, just trying to find our way through life.
+We seek meaning, purpose and a livelihood in an overcrowded, overstretched world.
 Some of the very institutions that our forefathers created to help maintain a cohesive society have failed us.
-Disillusioned, many of us have already abandoned religion, become sceptical of our political leadership and disheartened by the way globalisation has torn the fabric of family life apart.
-Moreover, every day we become ever increasingly aware of our isolation, having to face our problems alone.
-It's ironic, given that there are more of us on this planet now than have ever lived here in the history of humankind and yet, we may often feel so alone.
+Disillusioned, many of us have already abandoned religion, become sceptical of our political leadership and are disheartened by the way globalisation tore the fabric of family life apart.
+Moreover, we become ever increasingly aware of our isolation, having to face our problems alone.
+It's ironic, given that there are more of us on this planet now than have ever lived here in the history of humankind, that we often feel so alone.
 Each of us, in our moments of despair, believes that these problems are unique to us and that these challenges are greater than that which we can bear.
-It's at times like this when we lose sight of the magnificence of the human spirit and how greatness arises out of need, like the Phoenix from the ashes, into new realms of inventiveness, inspiration and remarkability.
+It's at times like these when we lose sight of the magnificence of our human spirit and how our greatness arises out of need, like the Phoenix from the ashes, into new realms of inventiveness, inspiration and remarkability.

 The city of Johannesburg is built on gold-bearing ore.
-Thousands of worker travel to depths of up to 3km into these mines every day where they laboriously pick and blast away at the rockface, bringing tons of rubble to the surface.
-Each metric ton contains a miniscule 5-7 grams of gold.
-That small yield seems to make the whole endeavour rather pointless until one comes to the realisation that gold is a very precious commodity.
-In this analogy, we must frequently face the hardship of our rockface, those personal dark nights of the soul.
+Thousands of worker travel to depths of up to 3km down the mines every day where they laboriously pick and blast at the rockface, bringing tons of rubble to the surface.
+Each metric ton of rock contains on average a minute 5-7 grams of gold.
+Such a small yield seems to make the whole endeavour rather pointless until one comes to the realisation that gold is a very precious commodity.
+In this analogy, we too frequently face the hardship of our rockface, those personal dark nights of the soul.
 There we toil, struggling to prise away the rock.
 Many of us getting stuck in the depths of despair and sinking into states of hopelessness and depression, believing that we shall never again see the light of day because it's lonely, frightening and dangerous down there.

-Rather than facing these unyielding hardships, we prefer sidestepping them, whiling away our time on fruitless above-ground activities or numbing our awareness of them out of fear that we shall get trapped down below.
-Others, in the spirit of the seven dwarfs in Grimm's 19th-century German fairy tale, do so bravely with a lilt in their voice, singing
+Rather than facing these unyielding hardships, we prefer sidestepping them, whiling away our time on fruitless above-ground activities or numbing our awareness of them using drugs, alcohol and other coping mechanisms.
+Similar seven dwarfs in Grimm's 19th-century German fairy tale, we try to muster what little energy we can and, with a lilt in our voice, we march on

 Hi ho, hi ho.
-Let's off to work we go… These optimistic, merry people intuitively know that their efforts at the rockface yield something precious — not gold but something of far more value, wisdom.
+Let's off to work we go… showing a little optimism hoping that our efforts at the rockface yield something precious — not gold but something of far more value, wisdom.

-The loosened rock becomes hazardous rubble unless it is brought aboveground to the processing plants that crush and free the powdery traces of gold it contains.
-Even then, gold is worthless until it is extracted, smelted and poured into 24 carat ingots of glistening gold.
-Only then does it receive its hallmark stamp.
+The loosened rock becomes hazardous rubble unless it is brought to the surface where it is crushed and processed to free the powdery traces of gold it contains.
+Even then, gold is worthless until it is extracted, smelted, purified and poured into ingots of glistening 24-carat gold.

-The moral of the story is that unless we are prepared to face the darkness, we will never bring wisdom to the light.
+The moral of the story is that unless we are prepared to face the darkness life brings upon us, we will never stand wisely in the light.